fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/fabric-intro-part-1.md

 ---
 date: '2012-06-25'
-description: 'Understanding what FabricJS is in order to better use it in your projects'
+description: 'Understanding what Fabric.js is in order to better use it in your projects'
 title: Introduction to Fabric.js.
 Part 1
 ---